 To transmit, there must be some means to convey modulation from the computer to the radio.
 For FSK RTTY, this is an on-off keying signal, which is normally generated by a serial port connected to the radio's FSK keying input through a simple keying circuit.
 This serial port cannot be the same port that is used for radio control or for a Winkeyer or other serial device.
-If it is a USB-to-serial adapter, you will probably need to use MMTTY's EXTFSK plugin.
-If you are using MMVARI for RTTY using FSK keying, select the appropriate plugin (FSK8250 for true serial ports, EXTFSK for USB-to-serial adapters) in the Configurer under the Digital Modes tab).
+If it is a standard USB-to-serial adapter, FSK from MMTTY will require the EXTFSK or EXTFSK64 plugin.
+If you are using MMVARI for RTTY using FSK keying, select the appropriate plugin (FSK8250 for true serial ports, EXTFSK or EXTFSK64 for USB-to-serial adapters) in the Configurer under the Digital Modes tab).
+Fldigi can only do FSK keying with the help of an external circuit that converts the audio signals from these programs into an on-off keying signal.